-- 3.19.6 The policy delivers positive outcomes across the natural resource protection and sustainable communities themes with only neutral outcomes anticipated for the sustainable consumption and climate change themes. - 3.19.7 Five of the six sustainability objectives under the natural resource protection theme give rise to two definite major positive outcomes with three minor positive outcomes two of which have the potential cumulative outcomes. - 3.19.8 The effects of the policy are mainly anticipated to occur over the longer term and a generally a result of the cumulative effects of individual change resulting from the policy.
+- 3.19.5 The policy delivers positive outcomes across the natural resource protection and sustainable communities themes with only neutral outcomes anticipated for the sustainable consumption and climate change themes. - 3.19.6 Five of the six sustainability objectives under the natural resource protection theme give rise to two definite major positive outcomes with three minor positive outcomes two of which have the potential cumulative outcomes. - 3.19.7 The effects of the policy are mainly anticipated to occur over the longer term and a generally a result of the cumulative effects of individual change resulting from the policy.

-3.19.9 Three of the forecast effects are considered to have the potential to arise with the beneficial effects upon biodiversity and the commercial assets objectives being viewed to be potentially beneficial outcomes.
+3.19.8 Three of the forecast effects are considered to have the potential to deliver beneficial effects upon biodiversity, green infrastructure and the commercial assets objectives with the other three being considered to definitely contribute towards the landscape, historic and built environment objectives.

-3.19.10 No mitigation and enhancement measures have been identified for this policy.
+3.19.9 No mitigation and enhancement measures have been identified for this policy.